-Alcohol Possession/Use/Sale SESIR - Possession, being under the influence, sale, or distribution of alcoholic beverages while on a school campus, a school bus, at a school or School Board sponsored function, or while at other School Board facilities.
+Alcohol Possession/Use/Sale (SESIR) (Level IV) - Possession, being under the influence, sale, or distribution purchase, or use of alcoholic beverages while on a school campus, a school bus, at a school or School Board sponsored function, or while at other School Board facilities.
 Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation.

-Arson SESIR - Intentionally setting a fire on/with school property to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents therein.
+Arson (SESIR) (Level I) - To intentionally setting a fire on/with school property to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents therein.
+Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.